5. nOS-V Library¶

 5.2.
 Runtime configuration¶

 nOS-V comes with an extensive list of tuning, configuration and customization features.
-The main way to change this configuration
+There are two complementary ways to change nOS-V runtime configuration, which are through the use of the configuration file and through presets.

 is through the use of the nosv.toml